 Students in the non-thesis track must select a concentration from the list above and pass a comprehensive exam in the area of the concentration.

 Students may complete a thesis as part of the elective requirements for the degree.
 Students who plan to pursue Ph.D. work should complete a thesis.
 The thesis track includes the Graduate Research Seminar (2 hours), Thesis Research (1 hour), and Thesis Writing (3 hours).
+The remaining 6 hours of electives must be taken from one of the concentration areas.

 A master's degree student from an accredited institution may transfer up to 25 hours into the M.A.Th.
 Southwestern students desiring to change from another degree to the M.A.Th. may apply eligible courses to the degree.